-According to a recent article in Forbes.com, more than 60 percent of stock owners believe the market is rigged for insiders.
-They favor stricter regulations on financial institutions and nearly 90 percent believe the federal government has failed to limit the power of Wall Street.
+More than sixty percent of those who own shares of stock believe the market is rigged and favor stricter regulations on financial institutions.
+Nearly ninety percent believe the federal government has failed to limit the power of Wall Street.

-With no lack of irony the House Financial Services Committee met this week to increase the power of Wall Street by eliminating regulations and enhancing the ability of insiders to manipulate markets.
+With no lack of irony the House Financial Services Committee met this week to further deregulate Wall Street and enhance the financial industry’s ability to manipulate markets.
 Committee Chairman, Jeb Hensarling, called the meeting to repeal the recently passed Dodd-Frank financial reform legislation.
-Hensarling claims it is an unreasonable burden on economic freedom.
+Hensarling believe it is an unreasonable burden on economic freedom.

 If economic freedom is the goal of Chairman Hensarling, it is worth considering the recent history of economic freedom and deregulation: